 - Suicide prevention

-Substance abuse/overdose may be a sign that a person has suicidal thoughts.
+Start the conversation about substance use.
 Learn about the warning signs of suicide and how to get help.